 A partial disability rider is an optional feature that can be added to specific private disability insurance policies.
 This rider provides additional coverage and financial protection if you become partially disabled due to injury or illness yet can still work in some capacity.

-The rider allows you to receive a portion of the benefits that would normally be provided for a full disability.
-The amount of the benefit you receive will depend on the extent and duration of your partial disability and how it affects your ability to work.
+The rider allows you to receive a portion of the benefits usually provided for a total disability.
+The benefit amount you receive will depend on the extent and duration of your partial disability and how it affects your ability to work.

 Most Important Factors When Purchasing Disability Insurance